bowmnath/cis-351-w22/activities/week-02-binary-adder.md

 P5.
 What range of numbers can be represented in 6 bits using
 * unsigned binary numbers?
 * two's complement binary numbers?

+The next few questions involve "bitwise operations."
+I will give a brief explanation when we get to these, but the gist is that each hex number is really just short-hand for a binary number.
+Find the corresponding binary numbers, and apply the operation (`AND`, `OR`, or `XOR`) to each pair of bits independently.

+P6.
+What is the result of the bitwise operation `0xAC & 0x0F`?

+P7.
+What is the result of the bitwise operation `0xAC | 0x0F`?

+P8.
+What is the result of the bitwise operation `0xAC ^ 0x0F`?
+(The symbol ^ in this context means "Exclusive OR".)

 # General Questions